Permission to launch: the what & how of platform permissions

 What about client money and assets?

-You’ll notice that the permissions to hold client money (as opposed to control it) and look after client assets (the ‘Safeguarding and Administering Client Assets’ permission) are absent from our suggestive list.
+You’ll notice that our list doesn’t include the permissions to hold client money (as opposed to control it) and look after client assets (the ‘safeguarding and administering client assets’ permission).
 So does that mean you won’t have to?

-The FCA defines a platform service provider as “a firm which provides a platform service” (perhaps that much was obvious!).
+The FCA defines a platform service provider as “a firm which provides a platform service”.

-This is further defined as one which “involves ‘arranging’ and ‘safeguarding and administering’ investments.”
+This is – thankfully! – further defined as one which “involves ‘arranging’ and ‘safeguarding and administering’ investments.”

 In our view, once you’re all set up and you’ve gained the relevant permissions, you can either choose to hold client money and assets yourself (as well as managing the trading activity) or you can appoint a third party such as Seccl to provide the custody (as well as the underlying investment technology).